agritheory/check_run/docs/sales_tax_payable.md

 - The return invoice's tax row carries a **negative** outstanding amount equal to the original tax, representing the credit owed back from the tax authority.

 This credit row will appear in the next Check Run (with **Allow stand-alone debit notes?** set to **Yes**), where it can be selected to net against other tax remittances or processed as a standalone refund.

+## Supported Remittance Path

+Tax remittance is only supported through the Check Run workflow.
+Using the standard **Create → Payment Entry** button on a Sales Invoice that has tax payable rows will produce a Payment Entry for the receivable rather than the Sales tax Payable amount.